White House warns GOP Biden impeachment will backfire

 Even some Republicans think the president and his team could benefit from highlighting that those pushing for impeachment are the extreme side of the conference.

-Ivan Zapien, a former DNC official, said the timing of an impeachment inquiry in September coming up against the fiscal year deadline could also benefit Biden.
+Ivan Zapien, a former Democratic National Committee official, said the timing of an impeachment inquiry in September coming up against the fiscal year deadline could also benefit Biden.

-“For Biden, I like the juxtaposition of impeachment, government shutdown, and holds on military promotion vs. reducing drug prices, infrastructure, and saving the planet.
-It’s more than policy disagreements, it’s actions vs. non-action” Zapien said.
+“For Biden, I like the juxtaposition of impeachment, government shutdown, and holds on military promotion versus reducing drug prices, infrastructure, and saving the planet.
+It’s more than policy disagreements — it’s actions vs. nonaction” Zapien said.

 Biden himself has also signaled that he isn’t worried about the impacts of impeachment.